 Cutting down or quitting smoking is the most important thing you can do to change the course of COPD.

 Quitting smoking can actually alter the progression of COPD.
+Becoming smoke-free can also help manage or prevent other diseases.
+These include heart disease and lung cancer.

 If you’re ready to try quitting, make sure you have the right plan and support in place.
 A combination of medication and psychological support works best for many people.